 - Dr. Seveke GmbH, https://dr-seveke.de/index2.htm (in German)

-- BEH – Bundesfachverband Elektronische Hilfsmittel e.V., http://www.beh-verband.de/en-en/mitgliederliste-2 (in English)
+- BEH – Bundesfachverband Elektronische Hilfsmittel e.V., https://www.beh-verband.de/mitglieder/ (only in German)

 Comprehensive devices database (with information about the distributor):